szczyglis-dev/py-gpt/README.md

 Enables translation between multiple languages using an AI model.

-## Canvas (BETA)
+## Canvas

 The **Canvas** tool is the persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas (inline)** plugin.
 It can display generated HTML/CSS/JavaScript, open external webpages, support scoped browser interaction, annotations, screenshots, DOM inspection, and live iterative editing.
 Enable the **Canvas (inline)** plugin to expose its model-callable tools; the global **Tools** switch is not required.
-See the [Canvas](#canvas-beta) section above for an overview.
+See the [Canvas](#canvas) section above for an overview.

-**BETA:** This tool and its plugin integration will be expanded in future releases.
 Treat untrusted webpages and scripts with the same caution as other browser content.

 ## Agent Workflow